masesgroup/KNet/src/documentation/articles/usageSerDes.md

 ---
-title: Serialization usage of .NET suite for Apache Kafka
+title: Serialization usage of .NET suite for Apache Kafka™
-_description: Describes how to use serialization of .NET suite for Apache Kafka
+_description: Describes how to use serialization of .NET suite for Apache Kafka™
 ---

 # KNet: Serializer/Deserializer